 Sometimes the mood of a pet bird is difficult to read.
 Happy or sad, moody or mad — you can decipher bird behaviors by observing the bird's body language.
-These signs can be obvious or subtle and they can always give you insight into your bird's wants and needs.
+These signs can be obvious or subtle, and they can always give you insight into your bird's wants and needs.

 Most birds are vocal and in the wild vocalizations are used for warnings, attracting mates, territorial protection, and continuing social contact with other birds.
 But don't overlook the signs when your bird may be attempting to contact you!

-Purring, Growling and Clicking
+Purring, growling, and clicking

-On the other end of the spectrum we have tongue clicking.
+On the other end of the spectrum, we have tongue clicking.
 When a bird clicks its tongue against her beak, she may be asking for you to pick her up and pet her.

 Often when a bird learns to fly, they must also learn to fold and tuck their wings.
 Drooping their wings allows them to learn how to fold and tuck.
 When an older bird does this, it could indicate illness.
-Also, dropping is done in conjunction with drying their wing feathers after bathing.
+Also, drooping is done in conjunction with drying their wing feathers after bathing.

-And Speaking of Feathers
+And speaking of feathers